The DOAJ Seal is given for best practice in open access publishing.

 Why should I publish in the Traffic Safety Research (TSR) journal?

-The interests declared by the TSR journal and its Editorial Team are shared by many traffic safety reserchers worldwide.
-We have received encouragements to go on with the journal on numerous occasions and from very prominent researchers, which is a clear indication that a new—and different—publication platform is needed.
+The interests and values declared by the TSR journal and its Editorial Team are shared by many traffic safety reserchers worldwide.
+We have received encouragements to keep on with the journal on numerous occasions and from very prominent researchers, which is a clear indication that a new—and different—publication platform is needed.
 However, the TSR will not 'fly' unless the research community supports it during the first years of existance.

 See this submission as a future investment but also as your contribution for setting up something good for the entire traffic safety community.
 From our side, we can assure you that we will always aim at high-quality content (rather than quantity) and you will never feel ashamed of the 'company' that surrounds your paper.